Q- What is the Single Hauler Program?

 Q- How will I pay my garbage bill?

-A- All trash hauling bills will be ran through the city’s utility bill just like water, sewer, landfill, and recycling.
+A- All trash hauling bills will be ran through the city’s utility bill just like water, sewer, county landfill, and county recycling.

 Q- What is the monthly cost?